Abhaycl/RoboND-Kinematics-1P2/README.md

 ![alt text][image1]
 ###### **Image**  **2** : Sketch to display links with offsets, lengths, and joint axes.

-We get the twist angles:
+I get the twist angles:

 |    |     |    |     |          |
 | -- | --- | -- | --- | -------- |